 Tribe, friend squad, mom club, girl team, whatever you want to call it.
 I don’t have one.
 I don’t have one set of friends who are my go-tos for shopping trips, coffee dates or girls’ weekends.
 There isn’t a trio of girlfriends I text every day, or even see every month.
 And guess what?
 I’m good.

-So, when I say I don’t have a tribe, that doesn’t make me sad in the least.
+So, when I say I don’t have a tribe, that doesn’t make me sad.
+I have something different, something that fits me and my personality and my life.
 All of these amazing, caring women are in my life in some shape and form, and we love and support each other whenever and however needed.

 They all crossed my path at different times and places, but I know it was for good reason.